Canon 1D X Mark II vs M10

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the M10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
+Both the 1DX Mark II and the M10 have been discontinued, but can regularly be found used on eBay.
+The M10 was replaced by the Canon M100, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Canon M10 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.